 On February 12, 2013, the Company completed the acquisition of Astral Mining Corporation and as a result, acquired a 60% interest in mining claims, collectively known as the Jumping Josephine Property, located in the West Kootenay Mining District of British Columbia, Canada.
-On February 3, 2014 the Company acquired the remaining 40% of their Jumping Josephine Property from Kootenay Silver Inc. by issuing 1,000,000 common shares valued at \$230,000.
+On February 3, 2014 the Company acquired the remaining 40% of the Jumping Josephine Property from Kootenay Silver Inc. by issuing 1,000,000 common shares valued at \$230,000.

-There are no current or future planned exploration activities on the Jumping Josephine Property.
-Accordingly, the Company has reduced the carrying value of the Property to \$1.
+There were no current or future planned exploration activities on the Jumping Josephine Property.
+Accordingly, the Company reduced the carrying value of the Property to \$1 at April 30, 2018.